-- 2.06 (ZZZ) Intentional Threat of a Student A direct intentional threat, by word or act, to do violence to a student, coupled with the apparent ability to do so, and doing some act, which creates fear in that person. - 2.07 (ZZZ) Intentionally Striking a Student Intentionally striking another student against his or her will that does not cause bodily harm/medical documentation to an individual.
-(This code does not include horseplay) - 2.08 (ZZZ) Lower Level Confrontation or Dispute Lower-level confrontations such as, mutual or non-mutual pushing and shoving or altercations which stop upon verbal command and are resolved without injury or need for physical restraint, also includes, but not limited to punching, hitting, body slamming that does not cause injury. - NOTE: Out-of-school suspension shall not be a disciplinary action for a first offense of a dispute. - 2.09 (FIT) Fighting (Mutual combat, Mutual altercation) When two or more persons mutually participate in physical violence that requires physical intervention and/or results in injury. - 2.10 (FIT) Initiating a Fight When a student intentionally initiates a fight between others or with another student.
+- 2.06 (ZZZ) Intentionally Striking a Student Intentionally striking another student against his or her will that does not cause bodily harm/medical documentation to an individual.
+(This code does not include horseplay) - 2.07 (ZZZ) Lower-Level Confrontation or Dispute Lower-level confrontations such as, mutual or non-mutual pushing and shoving or altercations which stop upon verbal command and are resolved without injury or need for physical restraint, also includes, but not limited to punching, hitting, body slamming that does not cause injury.

+NOTE: Out-of-school suspension shall not be a disciplinary action for a first offense of a dispute.

+- 2.08 (FIT) Fighting (Mutual combat, Mutual altercation) When two or more persons mutually participate in physical violence that requires physical intervention and/or results in injury. - 2.09 (FIT) Initiating a Fight When a student intentionally initiates a fight between others or with another student.
 (This code should only be used when a fight occurs)

-- 2.11 (FIT) Fighting or Striking a student on a School Bus/Officially Designated Bus Stop When two or more persons mutually participate in physical violence that requires physical intervention and/or results in injury on a school bus or officially designated bus stop. - 2.12 (ZZZ) Response to Physical Attack A student that responds to a physical attack with a combative response not through self-defense.
+- 2.10 (FIT) Fighting or Striking a student on a School Bus/Officially Designated Bus Stop When two or more persons mutually participate in physical violence that requires physical intervention and/or results in injury on a school bus or officially designated bus stop. - 2.11 (ZZZ) Response to Physical Attack A student that responds to a physical attack with a combative response not through self-defense.